Cloud deployment overview

 Security and compliance

-Dynamics 365 for Operations is PA-DSS 3.1 certified which means that all communications between components are secured out-of-the-box.
+Dynamics 365 for Finance and Operations is PA-DSS 3.1 certified which means that all communications between components are secured out-of-the-box.

-All Dynamics 365 for Operations front-end virtual machines in Microsoft Azure are configured during deployment to only accept TLS 1.2.
+All Dynamics 365 for Finance and Operations front-end virtual machines in Microsoft Azure are configured during deployment to only accept TLS 1.2.

 Customers who have administrator access to Microsoft-managed sandboxes, including any add-on sandboxes purchased, must follow these guidelines: